agda/agda-stdlib/paper/paper.md

 # Impact

-The Agda standard library has been used in a wide range of projects, too numerous to list exhaustively.
+A wide range of projects, too numerous to list exhaustively, make use of `agda-stdlib`.
 A diverse selection of such projects, not intended as endorsements over any others, includes:

 - Formalisation of category theory [@hu2021categories]